ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 View should have below columns:
 <img width="444" alt="image" src="https://user-images.githubusercontent.com/78459999/220405408-b6d28068-fda6-4d1b-ba82-3db323ca10c3.png">

-## Challenge 2: Query 1.4 : User wanted to gain insights on the number of records which got aggregrated in 5 min view of above queries while getting a view on total volume on application level.(there is already column name in enriched view of flow which had record count value on 1 min view)
+## Challenge 2: Query 1.4 : User wanted to gain insights on the number of records which got aggregrated in 5 min view of above queries while getting a view on total volume on application level and sort total volume in descending order while viewing data (there is already column name in enriched view of flow which had record count value on 1 min view) for top 5 applications according to the total volume in bytes.

+sort- Sorts the rows of the input table into order by one or more columns.https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/sort-operator sum- top-Returns the first N records sorted by the specified columns. https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/topoperator

 enriched_flow_agg_1_min
 | summarize maxTapp= max(eventTimeWindowStart),